MIKE BEGG

 Claude (Anthropic)

-Primary AI interface for strategic analysis, client communication drafts, and SOP building.
-I use this daily.
+Primary AI interface for strategic analysis, client communication drafts, SOP building, and the orchestration layer for everything below.
+I use this daily — it's the operating console.

 Custom Amazon Data Pulls

-We pipe Seller Central data into a structured format AI can actually read and analyze.
-This is the piece most agencies skip — and it's the most important.
+Still the most underrated piece.
+We pipe Seller Central data into structured formats AI can actually read and analyze.
+Everything above breaks if this layer is messy.

 What Have We Fully Automated?